Josephadelin22/blog-app-2.0/README.md

 - [ZenQuotes API](https://zenquotes.io/) – for inspirational quotes
 - [Google Books API](https://developers.google.com/books) – for book search feature

----

-##  Challenges Faced
+  Challenges Faced
--  Docker-in-Docker issues** (permissions & `overlayfs` errors)
--  Port conflicts (8080 already used by other containers)
-- Workaround: Switched to manual container run and documented every limitation

----
+when you try to connect docker in your web servers dockers refuses to connect with git pull.

-## 📹 Demo Video
+ Demo Video
-🎥 A 2-minute demo video** has been recorded showing:
+ A 2-minute demo video** has been recorded showing:
 - Local setup and usage
 - Docker container running the app
 - Explanation of deployment steps & HAProxy configuration

----

-## ✍️ Author
+ Author
 Joseph Boussamba Quenum
 Passionate about Web Development & DevOps